zapier/zapier-platform/packages/cli/README-source.md

 const perform = async (z, bundle) => {
   const response = await z.request({
     url: '...',
-    skipThrowForStatus: true
+    skipThrowForStatus: true,
   });
   // Now you handle error response on your own.
   // The following is equivalent to response.throwForStatus(),
   // but you have to remember to do it on every request if (response.status >= 400) {
     throw new z.errors.ResponseError(response);